Chemistry Help

 Note: Don't use the commercial brands of steel wool that are protected from rusting.
 They will not react.

 The steel wool is turned into pink copper wool.
-Over time the solution also looses its blue color and turns olive green.
+Over time the solution also loses its blue color and turns olive green.

 The reaction is also exothermic producing heat.